Casu3475/puppy-raffle/audit-data/findings.md

 totalFees = 153255926290448384;
 ```

-4. You will now not be able to withdraw, due to this line in PuppyRaffle::withdrawFees:
+4. You will now not be able to withdraw, due to this line in `PuppyRaffle::withdrawFees`:

 ```javascript
 require(address(this).balance ==
   uint256(totalFees), "PuppyRaffle: There are currently players active!");
 ```

-Although you could use selfdestruct to send ETH to this contract in order for the values to match and withdraw the fees, this is clearly not what the protocol is intended to do.
+Although you could use `selfdestruct` to send ETH to this contract in order for the values to match and withdraw the fees, this is clearly not what the protocol is intended to do.

 Place this into the `PuppyRaffleTest.t.sol` file.